spookylukey/django-paypal/README.md

 * IPN / NVP / PaymentInfo - there are three models running around there probably only need to be two.
 Do direct payments send an IPN postback?

+* Lots of fields store QueryDict dumps b/c we're not sure exactly what we're getting - would be cool to be able to access those fields like they were a dict (JSONField)

 License (MIT)
 =============